jay-bean/Rendering-Routes/README.md

 ### Technical implementation details

-    * Deciding what we wanted the user to be able to create, update, and delete without interfering with other users climb list and routes they have created.
+    - Determining what we wanted the user to be able to create, update, and delete was important before beginning to ensure that other users information(their climb list, the crags, and routes they have created) wasn't lost inside the database.
-    * Updating a route provided for some challenges.
+    - Updating a route provided for some challenges.
 Implementing the update with a hidden form, while staying on the page without a redirect/refresh, took some trial and error.

 ### Index
 * [Feature List](https://github.com/jay-bean/Rendering-Routes/wiki/feature-list)